 To give you a frame of reference, a 36″ griddle would allow you to cook a total of approximately 28 burger patties simultaneously.
 In contrast, a 17″ griddle can accommodate about 9 burger patties at a time.

 The size obviously determines how much food the griddle can accommodate, so this should be a big determining factor when selecting your griddle.
 Another factor to be aware of as the size of the griddle increases is the number of burners it has.

 Another component to strongly consider when choosing between a bigger or smaller griddle is the number of individual burners.
 The number of burners is a key thing to pay attention to when making your selection.
 Having more burners is preferable because it allows you to set different griddle areas to different temperatures.

 You may want part of the griddle to be very hot for cooking one type of food while keeping the other side of the griddle at a lower temperature for foods that shouldn’t be cooked at the higher temperatures.
 A low-temperature spot on the griddle can be a great place to keep foods warm that have finished cooking.

 Small griddles may only have 1 burner and, therefore, 1 temperature option at a time.
 As the griddle’s size increases, you’ll see the number of burners increase to 2, 3, and 4 burners providing that additional versatility you may be looking for.
 Check out our comparison of the 28″ and 36″ Blackstone griddles, highlighting differing burner counts.

 Conversely, if you plan on taking it along with you regularly, this will be an important thing to factor in when making your griddle selection.
-Tabletop griddles are smaller but are very easy to move around as they don’t have a stand/legs to breakdown to move them.
+Tabletop griddles are smaller and are very easy to move around as they don’t have a stand/legs to break down to move them.